ISCDtoolbox/Commons/README.md

 ```
 lsb_release -a
 ```
-We now list the different packages that are recommended to be installed before compiling the Commons library on linux systems.
+We now list the different packages that are recommended to be installed before compiling the Commons library on Linux systems.
 We also specify between parenthesis the versions of the packages we have used to perform successful compilation tests.
 Hence, it is recommmanded to have versions that are greater or equal than the ones given below.

 ##### Required softwares